Trillian (software): Metacontact

 To eliminate duplicates and simplify the structure of the contact list, users can bundle multiple contact entries for the same person into one entry in the contact list, using the Metacontact feature (similarly to Ayttm's fallback messaging feature).
-Subcontacts will appear under the metacontact as small icons aligned in a manner of a tree.
+Subcontacts will appear under the metacontact as small icons aligned in the form of a tree.

 Activity history

 Trillian Pro comes with Activity History, and both log the history as both plain text files and as XML files.
 Pro has a History Manager that shows the chat history and allows the user to add bookmarks for revision later on.
 XML-based history makes the log easy to manipulate, searchable and extendable for future functions.

 Stream manipulation

 Trillian Pro also has a stream manipulation feature labelled 'time travel', which allows the user to record, and subsequently review, pause, rewind, and fast forward live video and audio sessions.

 SecureIM

 SecureIM is an encryption system built into the Trillian Instant Messenger Client.

 It encrypts messages from user to user, so no passively observing node between the two is supposedly able to read the encrypted messages.
 SecureIM does not authenticate its messages, and therefore it is susceptible to active attacks including simple forms of man-in-the-middle attacks.

 According to Cerulean Studios, the makers of Trillian, SecureIM enciphers messages with 128-bit Blowfish encryption.
 It only works with the OSCAR protocol and if both chat partners use Trillian.

 However, the key used for encryption is established using a Diffie–Hellman key exchange which only uses a 128 bit prime number as modulus, which is extremely insecure and can be broken within minutes on a standard PC.